-N. Solicitation on Campus
+O. Solicitation on Campus

 Solicitors who desire to sell merchandise, insurance, stocks, bonds, and similar items are not permitted to solicit on the campus.
+This policy also applies to religious groups and other non-college sponsored businesses or organizations who wish to pass out information.
 Exceptions may be made on the sale of merchandise when NMJC serves as a site for events such as trade shows or craft fairs or by special permission from the Vice President for Student Services.
+Solicitation requests from all approved NMJC organizations must complete a fundraising form available from the Communications Department.
+All posters or flyers which promote an event must be approved by the Communications Department, located in the Administration Building.

-O. Tuition Policy (originally adopted by NMJC Board on 8/19/99)
+P. Tuition Policy (originally adopted by NMJC Board on 8/19/99)